 If you have no idea how you would even begin laying out your 30-60-90 day plan and those questions seem too elusive, no worries.

-During your interview, ask questions that will help you provide a plan.
+During your interview, ask questions that will help you create your 30-60-90 day plan.

-Which is probably another good reason to think about creating a plan BEFORE you begin the interview process.
-I’m pretty sure getting answers to these questions make you a better interviewer AND a stronger candidate.
+This is probably another good reason to think about creating a plan BEFORE you begin the interview process.
+I’m pretty sure getting answers to these questions will make you a better interviewer AND a stronger candidate.